chaturay/serverless-artillery/README.md

 # serverless-artillery [![Build Status](https://travis-ci.org/Nordstrom/serverless-artillery.svg)](https://travis-ci.org/Nordstrom/serverless-artillery)
 Combine [`serverless`](https://serverless.com) with [`artillery`](https://artillery.io) and you get `serverless-artillery` (a.k.a. `serverless-artillery`) for instant, cheap, and easy performance testing at scale.

 We were motivated to create this project in order to facilitate moving performance testing earlier and more frequently into our CI/CD pipelines such that the question wasn't '`whether...`' but '`why wouldn't...`' '`...you automatically test perf test your system every time you check in?`'.

+If you would like a more detailed walk through of motivations, setup, and usage, please consider taking a look at the workshop that was initially presented at the Serverless Conference, London 2016: https://github.com/Nordstrom/serverless-artillery-workshop.

 ## Installation
 We assume you have node.js (v4 or better) installed.
 Likewise you should have the serverless framework (v1.0+) either installed globally or available in the local `node_modules`.